How Mobile Giving Can Drive More Donations

 Why is this an important distinction?
 Smaller screens and input differences mean that design of both the fundraising page and the payment process must be slightly different for a mobile device.
 At GoFundMe, we take these differences into consideration, so it’s easy for your supporters to make a donation no matter what kind of device they’re using.

-It’s easier for people to give via phone or tablet as soon as they see your fundraising email, arrive at your event, or read about your campaign on social media.
+It’s easier for people to give via phone or tablet as soon as they see your fundraising email, arrive at your event, or read about your fundraiser on social media.
 When barriers to giving are removed, you raise more money.